Vulnerable Narcissism: The Not-So-Dark Side of Narcissism

 Vulnerable narcissists have low, fragile, and highly dependent self-esteem (Rogoza et al., 2018).

-They also exhibit a range of hostile attitudes (Czarna et al., 2019), which are frequently accompanied by rumination of anger (Krizan & Johar, 2015).
+Vulnerable narcissists may also exhibit hostile attitudes (Czarna et al., 2019), frequently accompanied by rumination of anger (Krizan & Johar, 2015).

 In a 2021 metastudy, researchers Zajenkowski, Rogoza, and others found vulnerable narcissism more strongly predicted antagonism.